ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 ### 4.5.1 Event log node-assigned partition ownership

-If the event log node wants to force renegotiation of partition assignments amongst a consumer group, it SHOULD gracefully close all affected links and the respective consumers SHOULD attempt to establish a new link to request or receive new assignments.
+If the event log node wants to force renegotiation of partition assignments amongst a consumer group, it needs to close all affected links and the respective consumers SHOULD attempt to establish a new link to request or receive new assignments.